aaron1127dev/bookbot/README.md

 python3 main.py <path_to_book>
 ```

 Books can be downloaded from [Project Gutenberg](https://www.gutenberg.org).
-Save the "Plain Text UTF-8" version a *.txt* file.
+Save the "Plain Text UTF-8" version as a *.txt* file.